pm2-hive/pm2-hive.github.io/docs/full.md

 ## Metrics helper available

-Then you can program your very own metrics to track important informations.
-4 differents probes are available:
+Then you can program your very own metrics to track important information.
+4 different probes are available:

 - **Simple metrics**: Values that can be read instantly
     - eg. Monitor variable value